-Planners can undervalue the importance of listening and can jump right to solutions.
+GARROW: Planners can undervalue the importance of listening and can jump right to solutions.
 I know I can do this sometimes!
-It is important to have a broad public engagement effort in order to have successful policy outcomes.
+It is important to have a broad public engagement effort to have successful policy outcomes.

-We did have a misstep two years ago, while working on our lodging bed base ordinance.
-We engaged with hotels and other lodging businesses, the Aspen Skiing Company and Aspen Chamber, but we did not engage regular community members.
-The ordinance was approved, but a number of community members began a referendum petition drive to get rid of it, so the council decided to rescind the ordinance.
+We did have a misstep two years ago while working on our lodging bed base ordinance.
+We engaged with hotels and other lodging businesses, the Aspen Skiing Company, and the Aspen Chamber, but we did not engage regular community members.
+The ordinance was approved, but several community members began a referendum petition drive to get rid of it, so the council decided to rescind the ordinance.
 We went back to basics and focused on gaining feedback from the community as a whole, resulting in a smaller, more targeted program that has been successful in assisting our small lodges.

 I think it's important to remember that you are never done engaging the community.
 It was an important lesson and as a result, we are concentrating on securing broad public outreach in code rewrites currently underway.
 People love participating in planning in Aspen and there always needs to be broad outreach to include the community and to explain what is happening and why.

 In this age of busy schedules and social media, are planners right to continue to rely on face-to-face evening meetings?

 GARROW: All communities are a little bit different.
 I would like to do more online engagement, but some in the Aspen community push for face-to-face meetings.
 We also do not have as many millennials as other communities, so public hearings, focus groups, and open houses continue to be key means of engagement here.